patrickvaler/es6-express-mongoose-starter/README.md

 ```

 ### Initialize MongoDB with data
-> The server tries to connect with `'mongodb://localhost:27017/es6-express-mongoose-starter'`, you can overwrite this with `MONGO_DB` constant in `src/config/config.js`.
+> The server tries to connect with `'mongodb://localhost:27017/es6-express-mongoose-starter'`, you can overwrite this default setting for each environment in `src/config/config.js`.

 Connect to your MongoDB instance and insert:
 ```bash